IteraThor/How-to-install-WLED-on-a-ESP32-supermini/README.md

 # 💡 WLED Installation on ESP32 Supermini: Workaround Guide

-If you encounter issues (e.g., disconnections) installing WLED directly via the [official web installer](https://install.wled.me/), this guide provides a stable workaround using **Tasmota** as an intermediate step.
+If you encounter issues installing WLED directly to your [ESP32-Supermini](https://s.click.aliexpress.com/e/_c2vLv9IV) via the [official web installer](https://install.wled.me/), this guide provides a stable workaround using **Tasmota** as an intermediate step.

 ## 🛠️ Step 1: Connect in Bootloader Mode